PavanproJack/Inverse-Kinematics-ANFIS-ANN-RBF/README.md

 ### RBF Modelling
 Radial basis function performs a non-linear transformation over the input vectors before input vectors are fed for classification.
 By using such non-linear transformations, we can convert a linearly non-separable problems like inverse kinematics to a linearly separable problem.
-Radial basis function networks typically have three layers: an input layer, a hidden layer with a nonlinear RBF activation function and a linear output layer.
-Hidden layer performs non-linear transformation with an activation function which is Gaussian here and is characterized by its response that decreases monotonically with distance from a central point.

 RBF increases the dimensionality of the feature vectors.
 Increasing the dimension, increases the chance of linear separability.